Hit the Freeway: Commercial performance

-In the United States, "Hit the Freeway" peakedt at number 86, becoming Braxton's lowest charting-single since "Spanish Guitar" (2000).
+In the United States, "Hit the Freeway" peaked at number 86, becoming Braxton's lowest charting-single since "Spanish Guitar" (2000).
 On Billboards Hot R&B/Hip-Hop Singles & Tracks chart, the song debuted at number 77 before moving to number 67.
 It peaked at number 32, being her third consecutive single to miss the top 20 on the R&B chart.
 It fared better on the Dance Club Play chart, where its remix peaked at number two.
 In the United Kingdom, the song entered the UK Singles Chart at number 29 on March 8, 2003.

 In Australia, the song debuted and peaked at number 46 on the ARIA Singles Chart, only remaining on the chart for two weeks.
 It was also her lowest charting-single since "You Mean the World to Me" and her last single to chart in Australia.
 In Sweden, the song was her second-lowest-charting single, peaking at number 40, and was her last single to chart.
 In Switzerland, the song peaked at number 38, becoming her lowest-charting single ever there.